 More Savory Korean Pancakes

-Savory Mung Bean Pancakes (Bindaetteok)
+Korean Mung Bean Pancakes (Bindaetteok)

 Ingredients

-- 2 cups dried split peas (mung beans) rinsed in a few change of water
+- 2 cups dried split peas (mung beans), rinsed in a few change of water

-- 1/4 cup short grain rice rinsed
+- 1/4 cup short grain rice, rinsed

 - 1/4 cup water